emmaunel/LearningChinese/README.md

-Miwok App
+Learning Chinese
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
+This app displays lists of vocabulary words for the user to learn the Chinese language.
 Used in a Udacity course in the Beginning Android Nanodegree.

 Pre-requisites